thomasabishop/eolas/zk/VirtualMemory.md

   - Linux
 ---

-# Virtual memory and the Memory Management Unit
+# Virtual memory

-## What is virtual memory?
+Virtual memory is an abstracted and idealised representation of the physical memory capacity of the machine that is presented to user space for its memory operations.

-Virtual memory is an abstraction of physical memory capacity and allocation that is accessible to user space.
-The kernel handles physical memory allocation and presents this to user space as a simplified and idealised representation of the available memory of the system.
+When an OS implements virtual memory, processes in user space cannot directly read or write to the actual memory.
+Instead they execute memory operations against virtual memory and the kernel translates these into actual operations against the memory hardware.

 The main benefits: